EdgeApp/edge-docs/source/index.html.md

 | --- | --- | --- |
 | height | <code>Int</code> | Block height of current wallet |

 Gets the current blockchain height of the wallet's cryptocurrency.
+Not used for subwallets

 ### createNewReceiveAddress